g0kkk/data-dependency-checker/README.md

 ### Installation

-I suggest to install this in a virtualenv and to install, simply run `pip3 install -e .`
+I suggest to install this in a virtualenv and to install, run `pip3 install -r requirements.txt` followed by `pip3 install -e .`

 ### Usage